Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Fingal Bay, placing the area among the bottom 25% of areas assessed nationally

-Fingal Bay had minimal residential development activity with 3 dwelling approvals annually between 2016 and 2020.
-This resulted in a total of 19 approvals over these five years.
+Fingal Bay had minimal residential development activity with 3 dwelling approvals annually between January 2015 and December 2019 inclusive.
+This resulted in a total of 15 dwelling approvals over the five-year period.
 Such low development levels are characteristic of rural areas where housing needs are modest, and construction activity is naturally limited by local demand and infrastructure capacity.

 Frequently Asked Questions - Development